Mahmodul-Hasan/postgresql-mh/README.md

 You should see something like:

 ![status](images/status.png)
-If the postgresql service is not active, to start type execute:
+If the postgresql service is not active, to start it:

 > $ sudo systemctl start postgresql